 On these rocky shores and towering mountains, on these far-reaching steppes and dew-drenched valleys, God had a saga planned.
 An epic he’d plotted before the first raindrop rolled off a leaf, before the first comet streaked through the solar system, before light itself broke into the darkness of nothingness.

 God is writing his-story here—on this whirling blue planet.
-And he placed this unique globe in an absolutely huge universe, which is the stage you’d expect for a God-sized plan.
+And he placed this unique globe in an absolutely huge universe, which is the stage you’d expect for a God-size plan.
 I’d tell you how big our universe is, but we really can’t be sure.
 The best estimate we have for what we can see of the universe is roughly 92 billion light-years from one end to the other (a light-year is the distance light travels in a year).
-And the part we can’t see could be many, many times bigger than that.
-In other words, so big our brains get tangled up in knots even trying to comprehend it.
+And the part we can’t see could be many, many times bigger than that—in other words, so big our brains get tangled up in knots even trying to comprehend it.

 But having such a colossal universe as the setting for such an impressive planet on which such a big narrative plays out doesn’t mean explaining that history—and future—has to be a big, complicated task.
 In fact, you can get the core facts in seven short, easy-to-remember Bible verses.